 The outcome or sanction can be appealed by either party within five (5) business days from the time of notification of the decision.
 The appeal may be based only on one or more of the following grounds: (1) Procedures set forth in the Sexual Harassment and Sexual Misconduct Policy were not followed; (2) New or relevant information, not available at the time of the determination, has arisen; (3) The sanctions imposed were excessively harsh or excessively lenient for the violation.
-Appeals must be in writing and submitted to the Vice Provost for Student Formation & Campus Life (for students) or the AVP for Human Resources (for employees).
-The appeal will be referred to an Appeal Panel chosen from a pool of trained professionals from Student Formation & Campus Life, Human Resources, Equity and Diversity and other trained faculty and staff.
+Appeals must be in writing and submitted to the Vice President for Student Life (for students) or the AVP for Human Resources (for employees).
+The appeal will be referred to an Appeal Panel chosen from a pool of trained professionals from Student Life, Human Resources, Equity and Diversity and other trained faculty and staff.
 The appeal will typically be completed within ten (10) days.
-The appeal shall consist of a plain, concise, and complete written statement of the grounds for appeal have been met and, if so, convene the Appeal Panel.
+The appeal shall consist of a plain, concise, and complete written statement of the grounds for the appeal.
+The designated University official to whom the appeal was submitted shall determine whether grounds for appeal have been met and, if so, convene the Appeal Panel.

-Note: Compliance with the provisions of the Student Code of Conduct and/ or Sexual Misconduct Policy does not constitute a violation of section 444 of the General Education Provisions Act (20 U.S.C.
+Note: Compliance with the provisions of the Student Code of Conduct and/or Sexual Misconduct Policy does not constitute a violation of section 444 of the General Education Provisions Act (20 U.S.C.
 1232g), commonly known as the Family Educational Rights and Privacy Act of 1974 (FERPA).